JetBrains/kotlin-web-site/pages/docs/reference/mpp-dsl-reference.md

 {:.note}

 The Kotlin Multiplatform Gradle plugin is a tool for creating [Kotlin multiplatform](multiplatform.html) projects.
-Here we provide a reference of its contents; use it as a reminder when writing or editing Gradle build scripts for Kotlin multiplatform projects.
+Here we provide a reference of its contents; use it as a reminder when writing Gradle build scripts for Kotlin multiplatform projects.
 For the concepts of Kotlin multiplatform projects and instructions on writing build scripts with the plugin, see [Building Multiplatform Projects with Gradle](building-mpp-with-gradle.html).